andreasmllr/andreasmllr/README.md

 - 👀 I’m interested in Ethereum including smart contracts
 - 🌱 I’m currently learning Solidity (as beginner)
 - 💞️ I’m looking to collaborate on ... (<- need to think about).
-- 📫 How to reach me: DM to @Andreas_Mllr
+- 📫 How to reach me: Twitter DM to @Andreas_Mllr

 <!---
 andreasmllr/andreasmllr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.